 Alternate Character Interpretation- Marlena and her daughter Belle as selfish cunts who play their romantic suitors against each other so she can have TWO men loving her at the same time is a popular fan interpretation of the character.

-Broken Base - This happens with any soap opera over couples, characters, etc., but the original tenure of head writer James E. Reilly is still very controversial by soap fan standards.
+Broken Base - This happens with any soap opera over couples, characters, etc., but the original tenure of head writer James E. Reilly is still very controversial.
 Some fans will argue he breathed new life into a show still reeling from the late '80s/early '90s writers' strike and point out that quite a few of his characters (like Sami Brady, Kristen Blake, Lucas Horton, and the Reed-Roberts family) are still very popular to this day.
 Others will say his use of supernatural and other unrealistic (even by soap standards) elements derailed the show and alienated longtime fans, and that he was just generally a bad writer who relied on shock value, ignored continuity, dragged out storylines, made an incoherent mess out of backstories like John Black's origins and Tony Di Mera's parentage, and reduced characters and their motivations to two dimensions, at most.
 Years and several writing regimes later, there are those who will still assert that the show never recovered from his first tenure.
 But even fans who liked his original run will usually agree his second run from 2003 to 2006 was in the end a disaster (even if they did at least like Chelsea Brady and/or the fantastically bizarre Salem Stalker storyline).

 Die for Our Ship - Days couples tend to have very passionate fanbases.
 The Broe vs. Phloe, Shimi vs. Shelle, Lumi vs. Ejami battles come to mind.
 And God help you if you think Jennifer Horton should be with anyone other than Jack Deveraux.